 The process of installing a furnace includes removing the old unit; cleaning the ducting system, vent pipes, and the drain; and installing the new furnace.
 It is a lengthy process and that is why it can cost as much as $4,000.
 It is, however, an important part of getting a heating system for your house, so you should make sure you get a trusted HVAC contractor to do the job for you.

-At Minnesota Heating & Air Conditioning, we’ve been working since 1989 and provided HVAC assistance to over 30,000 homes in Minneapolis, St. Paul and its environs.
+At Minnesota Heating & Air Conditioning, we’ve been working since 1989 and provided HVAC assistance to over 30,000 homes in Minneapolis, St. Paul and its environment.
 Contact us today to get professional advice on the best furnace for your home and associated costs, as well as a free quote for installation services.